Skip to main content

 Why would you sell both?
 Because you're betting the stock will stay relatively stable, not moving far enough in either direction to make either option worth exercising.
 If the stock stays within that range, both options expire worthless, and you keep the premiums as profit.

 Because the strike prices are set above and below the current stock price, your potential profit is limited to the premiums you received.
-But if the stock moves sharply beyond either strike price, losses can grow quickly, and they can be significant — especially on the call side if the stock rises substantially.
+But if the stock moves quickly beyond either strike price, losses can grow, and they can be considerable — especially on the call side if the stock rises substantially.

 How to set up straddles and strangles